-The Department of Psychology at the University of Pennsylvania will be accepting applications for the PhD program for the 2021-2022 admissions cycle.
-Deadline for applications for Fall 2022: December 1, 2021 11:59 pm P.S.T.
+The Department of Psychology at the University of Pennsylvania will be accepting applications for the PhD program for the 2024-2025 admissions cycle beginning October 1, 2024.
+The deadline for applicants who wish to matriculate in Fall 2025 is December 1, 2024 (Note that this deadline is earlier than the one indicated on the School of Arts and Sciences webpage.)

 Please note, we only accept applications for a PhD in Psychology.
-We do not offer a terminal Master’s degree in Psychology.
+We do not admit students to pursue a terminal Master’s degree.

 Professor Dolores Albarracin